MysticGemstonesMod/MysticGemstones/README.md

-# Aquamarin Mod
+# Mystic Gemstones

 This is my first minecraft mod.
-This mod adds Aquamarin ore, tools and much more.
+This mod will in future add a lot of new ores, tools and much more.
-Currently mod is in alpha phase so it doesn't add much but hopefully in future it will add lots of new items with interesting spetial abillites, all made from Aquamarin ore.
+Currently mod is in alpha phase so it doesn't add much but hopefully in future it will add lots of new items with interesting spetial abillites.